Icenium/icenium-cli/docs/man_pages/general/autocomplete.md

 [autocomplete-enable](autocomplete-enable.html) | Enables autocompletion for bash and zsh.
 [autocomplete-disable](autocomplete-disable.html) | Disables autocompletion for bash and zsh.
 [feature-usage-tracking](feature-usage-tracking.html) | Configures anonymous usage statistics tracking for the NativeScript command-line interface.
-[help](help.html) | Lists the available commands or shows information about the selected command.
 <% } %>